 Your doctor may suggest removal of airway obstructions, which may be done by suctioning mucus or by bronchoscopy.
 Bronchoscopy uses a flexible tube threaded down your throat to clear your airways.

-Use of continuous positive pressure may be helpful in some people with low oxygen levels (hypoxemia) after surgery.
+Use of continuous positive pressure may be helpful in some people who are too weak to cough and have low oxygen levels (hypoxemia) after surgery.

 - Duggana M, et al. Atelectasis in the perioperative patient.
 Current Opinions in Anaesthesiology.
 2007;20:37.